Timeline of the 2019–2020 Hong Kong protests (July 2019)

 This segment of the timeline of the 2019–2020 Hong Kong protests covers the month of July 2019.

 The anniversary of the 1997 handover of Hong Kong to China on 1 July saw large daytime protests.
 In the evening of that day, protesters stormed the Legislative Council Building and defaced symbols, with police only moving in after midnight.
 This incident, which was sharply condemned by the government of Carrie Lam, did however not lead to a split between peaceful and violent protesters.
 Observers linked the understanding of the non-violent protesters for the violent wing to the lack of willingness of the Lam government to engage in dialogue about the protesters' five demands.
 Apart from major protests on Sundays, there were also mostly peaceful demonstrations during the week.

 A pattern became established such that peaceful daytime protests were followed by violent clashes between protesters and police at night.
 Police continued to draw criticism for its heavy-handed tactics.

 A further landmark event in the evolution of the protests was the Yuen Long attack on 21 July.
 White-shirted gangs descended on Yuen Long station and wrought havoc in chaotic scenes, with a vast number of calls of citizens to police being unanswered until the attackers had retreated.
 This led to a further loss of faith of protesters and their sympathisers in the integrity of the police force, and also further worsened their views of the Hong Kong government.
 The government and representatives of the force would change their framing of the attack several times over the course of the following year.

 Events

 1 July protests

 As the city marked the 22nd anniversary of its 1997 handover to China, the annual pro-democracy protest march organised by CHRF claimed a record turnout of 550,000 while police placed the estimate around 190,000; independent organisations using scientific methods calculated that participation was in the region of 250,000 people.

-Earlier in the day, Devil's Peak saw a white vertical protest banner with words roughly translated into "Mourning in Pain" (「痛心疾首」).
+Early in the morning, Devil's Peak saw a white vertical protest banner with words roughly translated into "Mourning in Pain" (「痛心疾首」).

-Later in the day, at the annual flag-raising ceremony in the morning outside the Hong Kong Convention and Exhibition Centre, police used pepper spray and batons to disperse protesters.
+Later in the morning, the annual flag-raising ceremony outside the Hong Kong Convention and Exhibition Centre was disrupted by some 200 protesters who had followed online calls.
+They hurled eggs, water bottles and other objects at police; some shined laser pointers at them or hit them with umbrellas.

 Before the march, youths had begun besieging the Legislative Council building.
 The march was later diverted to Chater Road in Central due to the people amassed in front of the Legislative Council.